loloxwg/hugo-academic/content/authors/admin/_index.md

 ---
 Hello, there!
 I am Xuanwei Zhang, a 'Goper' that believes open source, open web and open community would make the world a better place.

+* Specialized in Go and Kubernetes solutions.
+* Currently focus on infrastructure development.
+*  Interesting in distributed system